llancruzz/share-story/README.md

 ### Design

 #### Wireframes
+Initially, I utilised Balsamiq to produce wireframes to organise the site structure and potential content placement locations.
 I created Wireframes to visualize the site's design and act as a template to use when developing the templates.
 When designing the site I wanted to ensure the site looked and functioned just as well on mobile as larger viewports.
-Users may use phones as their primary device to raise and view requests and this also offers flexibility to support staff to work from any device.
+Users may use phones as their primary device to raise and view requests and this also offers flexibility to support users to enjoy from any device.

 - [Wireframe Home Page ](https://github.com/llancruzz/share-story/blob/main/media/home-wireframe.png)
 ![Home Page](media/home-wireframe.png)